 This past Friday I retook my Maternity Hesi and this time, I decided for my last week of Holiday break to just watch all of his OB videos.
 I am proud to say that with Mike’s help I received a score of 928 on my Maternity Hesi!

 Pharmacology of Hypertension

-For patients with stage 1 hypertension, clinicians should screen their patients with an ASCVD risk calculator which determines the risk of having an ASCVD event within the next 10 years.
-Patients with an ASCVD risk score of less than 10 % without a history of ASCVD events (e.g. stroke, MI, DVT) should first be treated with nonpharm interventions – to be reassessed in 3-6 months.
-Patients with stage 1 hypertension who did not meet that criteria or stage 2 hypertension should be initiated on BP-lowering medications in addition to nonpharm.
+Clients with an ASCVD risk score of less than 10 % without a history of ASCVD events (e.g. stroke, MI, DVT) should first be treated with nonpharm interventions, then reassessed in three to six months.
+Clients with stage 1 hypertension who did not meet that criteria or stage 2 hypertension should be initiated on BP-lowering medications in addition to nonpharm.

 ACEi/ARB: ACE inhibitors and ARBs prove to be extremely common blood pressure medications in practice today.
 They work by inhibiting the effects of angiotensin II which ultimately leads to lower arteriolar resistance, decreased cardiac output, and increased blood flow to vital organs such as the kidneys.